ariadna balaguer-dandes

 For instance, in Parkinson’s, the basal ganglia’s ability to control smooth movements is impaired.
 Understanding the specific neural pathways involved can help us target therapies more effectively. ariadna balaguer-dandes

 In short, my work is about making sense of the brain’s complex wiring.
-It’s not just academic; it’s about improving lives.
+It’s about improving lives.

 Significant Publications and Scientific Impact

 Collaborations are key in science, and she’s been a driving force in many.
-As a corresponding author, she’s led teams and coordinated efforts, ensuring that the research is both innovative and rigorous.
+As a corresponding author, she’s led teams and coordinated efforts.

 Ariadna Balaguer-Danes has shown exceptional leadership and a knack for bringing together diverse expertise.
 That’s the kind of approach that moves the field forward.